We are ‘Good to Go’ and Open for your holiday enjoyment

 What hasn’t changed is the quality of our food!
 Our menu delivers seasonality to it’s usual high standards and there is a feast for the senses using our organic vegetables and locally sourced meat and fish.
 This year we have a slightly smaller menu but specials change more regularly.

 Breakfast is 100% table service and even the garden tables are socially distanced.
 During lunch time, if the weather allows, the outside space is managed by a member of staff so that we can collect contact details and offer table service.
 Afternoon tea is a little more flexible with guests able to order at the bar and the food is delivered outside.
-On wet days we have a more limited capacity and can only apologise for any limitation of space that may occur.
+On wet days we have a more limited capacity and can only apologise for any limitation of space that may occur and may have to ask you to return in 15 minutes to allow a table to become available.

 What hasn’t changed!!